LeeJoonJie/task-manager/README.md

 # Task Manager

-Task Manager is a website and tool to help keep track of tasks to be done.
+ask Manager is a tool built help you manage and keep track of tasks.
+With Task Manager you can set deadlines, monitor progress, add tags, search for tasks and more!

 Developed by: Lee Joon Jie (A0206311Y)